 - PureVPN is a good VPN service, but it claims to have an ad blocker in Canada, but it doesn’t work, and you cannot find it in the app either.
 When contacted customer support, they confirmed that they don’t have one.
 So, they are knowingly spreading false information about their service in Canada.

 - HolaVPN supposedly offers an ad blocker in its browser extension in Canada.
 Still, we don’t recommend using it in Canada because, in 2015, it was found selling user data and unused bandwidth to botnets, thus giving hackers access to user’s IP addresses.

 Can I use a free VPN with an ad blocker in Canada?

 You might find a free VPN with ad blockers or free ad-blocking tools online in Canada, but we don’t recommend using one because of safety issues and performance limitations in Canada.

 Most free VPNs log user’s online activities and sell their private data to advertisers in Canada.
 This is a clear violation of the user’s right to privacy as you will be subjected to targeted ads in Canada.
 Even if you find a free VPN with an ad blocker in Canada, it will come with performance issues.
 For example, most free VPNs limit free data to a maximum of 10 GB per month, offering limited servers in Canada.
 Therefore, you will get extremely slow speeds which will make the VPN useless in Canada.

-Similarly, most free Ad-blockers also don’t protect your data online in Canada like a VPN.
+Similarly, most free Ad-blockers also don’t protect your data online like a VPN.
 Therefore, we recommend sticking to top-tier VPNs with ad blockers in Canada like Surfhark.
 You can try Surfshark free for 30 days using its money-back guarantee and enjoy an ad-free browsing experience in Canada.

-How can I install a VPN with an ad blocker In Canada?
+How can I install a VPN with an ad blocker in Canada?